-Three Atlantic staffers discuss the podcast's newest installment, a character study into the life of the accused.
+Four Atlantic staffers discuss the podcast's newest installment, which appraises the cracks in the 1999 defense of Adnan Syed.

 A defense of the podcast, its producer, and the This American Life approach to narrative journalism